 Other intangible assets are generally the result of acquisitions and consist primarily of purchased technology, customer related intangibles, and trademarks.
 Intangible assets are recorded at their fair values as determined through purchase accounting.
-Definite-lived intangible assets are amortized ratably to match their cash flow streams over their estimated useful lives, which range from 1 to 20 years, while indefinite-lived intangible assets are reviewed for impairment annually based on the discounted future cash flows.
+Definite-lived intangible assets are amortized ratably to match their cash flow streams over their estimated useful lives, which range from 1 to 20 years, while indefinite-lived intangible assets are not amortized.
+Indefinite-lived intangible assets are reviewed for impairment annually based on the discounted future cash flows.
 Additionally, we review the recoverability of all intangible assets, including the related useful lives, whenever events or changes in circumstances indicate that the carrying amount might not be recoverable.
 We would record any impairment in the reporting period in which it has been identified.